nicm42/100-days-of-code/log2.md

 Thoughts: Today's was some very simple Flex.
 I really need to practice some pseudo-elements.
 Now I understand transitions a bit more - I also need to practice them.

 Link to work: None

+Day 76: 24th April 2020
+Progress: Watched the videos on today's Conquering Responsive Layouts.
+Watched one of Kevin's videos on fun hover effects.

+Thoughts: The challenge for today was more work than I had time for, so I've saved that for tomorrow.
+The hover effects video was almost a continuation from the pseudo elements one.
+After he did the first one, I could come up with the second on my own and most of the third on my own too.
+Although I still need to practice all of these things on my own project.

+Link to work: None